critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 Screen grabs taken with the **Screenshot** button are stored in the `Grabs`.
 It is permissible for this directory to be empty.

 Inside of the `Modes` folder there are two modes.
 So in the example shown above, the two modes available on EYESY would be `S - Circle Scope Connected`, and `T - Density Cloud`.
-And once more, the practice with factory modes is that a leading `S - ` indicates a scope mode while a leading `T - ` signifies a trigger mode (see chapter one).
+And once more, the practice with factory modes is that a leading `S - ` indicates a scope mode while a leading `T - ` signifies a trigger mode (see Chapter 1).

 Scenes are stored as individual **folders** inside the `Scenes` directory.
 Each scene has its own folder, making it easier to organize, rename, and manage them.